A Weekend with Terence McKenna

 The Psychedelic Society

-Terence's first presentation at Esalen—shocking, astounding, and amusing his audience with outlandish ideas.
+One of Terence's early presentations at Esalen—shocking, astounding, and amusing his audience with outlandish ideas.

 The Rites of Spring